okio-ai/nendo/README.md

 ## Requirements

+**Nendo core requires Python version 3.8, 3.9 or 3.10.**

+> It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) for installing nendo core, in order to avoid dependency conflicts.
+You can use your favorite virtual environment management system, like [conda](https://docs.conda.io/en/latest/), [poetry](https://python-poetry.org/), or [pyenv](https://github.com/pyenv/pyenv) for example.

-Nendo requires the following software packages to be installed in your system:
+Furthermore, the following software packages need to be installed in your system:

 - **Ubuntu**: `sudo apt-get install ffmpeg libsndfile1 libportaudio2`
 - **Mac OS**: `brew install ffmpeg libsndfile portaudio`